ImanKari/G9ConfigManagement/README.md

 public class SampleConfig : G9AConfigStructure<SampleConfig>
 {
+    // Custom attribute for setting the order of a member in the config file.
+    [G9AttrOrder(4)]
     // Custom attribute for setting the desired comment for config member.
     [G9AttrComment("My custom comment.")]
     public string ApplicationName { set; get; } = "My Custom Application";